A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Introduction

 The beauty of this model is that we can simulate a permanent deformation, which results from the contraction process in burn wound healing.
 The main variable in this model is the displacement of the skin ($u$), i.e., the variable that makes us able to determine the surface of the wound, and in later stages, the scar.
 Besides these results, we can also determine the degree of ‘discomfort’ that the patient experiences.
 We do this by integrating over the entire tissue, including the undamaged part, yielding the total strain energy density.
 With this we show to what extent there is an elongation in the entire tissue compared to the situation in which there would be no burn.
 This elongation, which in principle is simply determined by variations in local displacement, may signal nerves, which may cause the patient to experience a nagging sensation.
 This leads to discomfort in the patient.

 The morphoelastic model compromises many parameters.
 We know some parameter values, while others are unknown and which we need to estimate.
 Although Koppenol has provided a great overview of parameter values, parameters vary between patients and even along a piece of skin sample.
 Hence we are interested in both the sensitivity of the parameters and the feasibility of the model.
+For the feasibility study, we might choose patient-specific information as input, such as the genetic background, gender, age, the location of the wound on the body, the depth of the wound, or any other.
+In our search for parameter values, we have seen that a great subset of parameters values is estimated for human skin tissue of different age.
+For example, the average fibroblast doubling time decreases with age \cite{Simpson2009}, indicating a decrease in fibroblast apoptosis rate with age.
+We therefore choose to use the patient's age as input for the feasibility study.
 We summarize the change in parameter values that come with aging, and we use the sensitivity analysis results to vary the parameter values along the domain of computation.
 In our feasibility study, we define distinct classes of patients of different age for which we simulate many burns.
-The results show the variations in the relative surface area density and the total strain energy density, both for patients of different age.
+The results show the variations in the relative surface area (RSA) density and the total strain energy density, both for patients of different age.

 The organization of this paper is as follows.
 Section 2 presents the mathematical model and Section 3 presents the numerical method that we use to approximate the solutions.
 Subsequently, Section 4 presents the parameter values, Section 5 presents the sensitivity analysis, and Section 6 presents the feasibility study.
-Finally, Section 6 presents the conclusion and discussion.
+Finally, Section 7 presents the conclusion and discussion.